rollup/rollup/docs/01-command-line-reference.md

 then the config file will receive `process.env.INCLUDE_DEPS === 'true'` and `process.env.BUILD === 'development'`.

-#### `--stdin`

-Read input from `stdin` instead of a file.
-This is the default when no config file is used and no entry point is provided and allows piping content to Rollup.
-When using a config file, this will replace `input` with what is read from `stdin`.
-See also [Reading a file from stdin](guide/en/#reading-a-file-from-stdin).

 #### `--no-stdin`

-Do not read input from `stdin`.
-Setting this flag will also make sure Rollup interprets `-` as a regular file name instead of interpreting this as the name of `stdin`.
+Do not read files from `stdin`.
+Setting this flag will prevent piping content to Rollup and make sure Rollup interprets `-` as a regular file name instead of interpreting this as the name of `stdin`.
 See also [Reading a file from stdin](guide/en/#reading-a-file-from-stdin).

 ### Reading a file from stdin